mrishu/vimv/README.md

 ```
 `*(1) ----> *(2)` means file `(1)` is renamed as file `(2)`.
 `*` denotes a file which is listed for renaming.
-`O` denotes a filename which is not listed for renaming. `O` might be a completely new filename or be the name of some file that already exists.
+`N` denotes a filename which is not listed for renaming. `N` might be a completely new filename or be the name of some file that already exists.

 Multiple combinations of all these cases might occur.